kasyap0420/prompt-engineering-portfolio/projects/resume-jd-matcher/outputs.md

-# Example Outputs — Resume & JD Matcher
+﻿# Example Outputs â€” Resume & JD Matcher

 These are sample outputs produced by running the prompt with the test cases.